j7-dev/wp-react-plugin/README.md

 npm run build
 ```

-After you build the project will apply `.env.production` and enqueue the hashed assets in `js/dist` folder.
+After you build the project enqueue the hashed assets in `js/dist` folder.

 the files in `js/dist` is EXACT the files of your plugin, you can only upload the `js/dist` if you don't want to share the `src` source code